Yum! Brands Inc Looks to Continue to Trade Below its Annual-Low Share Price Today | Comtex SmarTrend

 Yum!
 Brands Inc Looks to Continue to Trade Below its Annual-Low Share Price Today

-Yum!
-Brands Inc (NYSE:YUM) traded at a new 52-week low today of $63.42.
-So far today approximately 773,000 shares have been exchanged, as compared to an average 30-day volume of 2.3 million shares.
+Shares of Yum!
+Brands Inc (NYSE:YUM) traded at a new 52-week low today of $57.25.
+This new low was reached on below average trading volume as 241,000 shares traded hands, while the average 30-day volume is approximately 2.6 million shares.

+There is potential upside of 52.7% for shares of Yum!
+Brands Inc based on a current price of $57.33 and an average consensus analyst price target of $87.56.
+The stock should find initial resistance at its 50-day moving average (MA) of $97.48 and further resistance at its 200-day MA of $106.00.

 Yum!
 Brands, Inc, owns and franchises quick-service restaurants worldwide.
 The Company develops, operates, franchises, and licenses a worldwide system of restaurants which prepare, package, and sell a menu of food items.